ofmla/devito-wiki/Spring-2019-cleanup.md

 - Issue #753: finish off numpydoc-ization
 - Issue #764: cleanup `conftest.py`, rewriting all the tests using the horrible pre-allocated `t0`, `t1`, `a`, ... etc
 - Issue #818: website cleanup
-- MMS for current examples (TTI, elastic, etc)
+- Review/land PR #804: MMS for elastic example
 - more examples customization (domain shape, simulation time, etc)
 - cleanup tutorials — many of the seismic one aren’t even tested at this stage
 - documentation should live at www.devitoproject.org/…, *not* at www.opesci.org/…